Evaluation Research Program Director

 Madison, WI 53726

-Sara Lindberg is the Director of the Evaluation Research Group at the Population Health Institute and is an Associate Scientist in the Department of Population Health Sciences.
+Sara Lindberg is the Director of the Evaluation Research Group at the Population Health Institute and is a Senior Scientist in the Department of Population Health Sciences.
 She has extensive experience in conducting and overseeing program evaluation and evaluation research efforts.
 In her role as Program Director for Evaluation Research, Sara leads our team of professional evaluators.
 The team uses a broad range of methods – from qualitative and descriptive techniques to complex experimental and quasi-experimental trials – to evaluate programs and interventions designed to improve the health of individuals and communities.
 Sara and the Evaluation Research Group collaborate with partners in numerous UW-Madison schools, departments, and institutes, as well as with partners outside the university, including community organizations, schools, tribal governments and programs, representatives of the healthcare Industry, and governmental organizations.

 Prior to joining the Population Health Institute in 2015, Sara spent more than fifteen years conducting a wide array of research and evaluation projects.
 Sara’s research experience started while she was an undergraduate at Gustavus Adolphus College in Minnesota.
 After graduation, she served as an Intern doing cognitive neuroscience research at the National Institutes of Health.
 She then returned to the Midwest, to UW-Madison, and completed a PhD in Developmental Psychology, followed by a MS in Population Health Sciences and a Postdoctoral Fellowship in Health Disparities Research.
 Most recently, she worked as a scientist in the UW-Madison Center for Women’s Health and Health Disparities Research, where she also participated in the NIH-funded Building Interdisciplinary Research Scholars in Women’s Health (BIRCWH) program.
 Across these varied experiences, she has conducted epidemiological, clinical, community-based, health services, and implementation research.
 At the core of her work is a passion to use her methodological skills in support of efforts that improve opportunities for all people to achieve health and well-being.